AI-Intern-3/AI-Project-Ideas/demo bussiness plan.md

 3. **Zudio:**
    - Share fashion tips and styling guides.
    - Partner with student influencers for brand ambassadorships.
-   - Sponsor fashion events and styling competitions.
+   - Sponsor fashion events and styling.

-4. **Sugar:**
-   - Feature makeup tutorials and beauty hacks.
-   - Host product launch events and previews.
-   - Organize beauty contests and makeup challenges.

 **Conclusion:**